Symetra Financial Corporation - Business Continuity and Technology Resilience Statement

 Business processes are ranked by recovery priority.
-All business units are required to annually participate in a Business Impact Analysis (BIA) to determine and identify the risks and impacts of an outage or interruption of a business process to the company as a whole.
-The BIA interview approach results in the evaluation of objective criteria based on a standardized set of questions.
+Business units are required to annually participate in a Business Impact Analysis (BIA) to determine and identify the risks and impacts of an outage or interruption of a business process to the company as a whole.
+The BIA approach results in the evaluation of objective criteria based on a standardized set of questions.
 This is the method used to determine the Recovery Time Objective (RTO) of each business process and the required operational dependencies.
 The BIAs and the Business Continuity Plans are reviewed and approved by management annually to ensure that they account for changes to the operations, technology, structure, location, and strategies.

 The Symetra Business Continuity plans are derived from the results of a risk-based analysis, strategies, and mitigations and contain the following key components:

 - Predetermined processes for escalation and activation for any and all parts of the plan by the event response team which consists of management with defined levels of responsibility to act on behalf of Symetra;

-- Internal and external communication processes and procedures for customers, producers, and employees regardless of their physical location within the United States;
+- Internal and external communication processes and procedures for customers, producers, other external parties, and employees regardless of their physical location within the United States;

 - Critical and/or time sensitive business functions are identified in the plan along with the resources that those functions require to be successfully recovered;

 Third-Party Vendor Continuity Monitoring

-In alignment with regulatory influences, Symetra vendor management teams have established monitoring of critical 3rd party service providers to assess Business Continuity and IT Disaster Recovery program levels.
+In alignment with regulatory influences, Symetra vendor management teams have established monitoring of critical third-party service providers to assess Business Continuity and IT Disaster Recovery program levels.